 Plug the iPhone into the Mac and open iTunes.
 Click the iPhone (if you've plugged in more than one iOS device it may say '2 devices' or similar instead).
 Under Backups, click 'Restore Backup...'

-Of course, since you're using an old backup it's going to undo all of the changes you just made to your device (deleting apps, removing unwanted music etc), so you may have to go through some of those steps all over again.
+Of course, since you're using an old backup it's going to undo all of the changes you just made to your device, so you may have to go through some of the steps all over again (which may include deleting things all over again).

 Finally, the most drastic step of all: we're going to perform a full restore, which deletes all the data on the iPhone and returns it, in effect, to the state it was in when you bought it.
 (Except that the hardware components will still have suffered a number of years of wear and tear, of course.)